stolksdorf/vitreum-cli/README.md

 ### dev

+1. Create a `/test` directory
-run `npm link` in your project directory, then you can test running the above commands locally.
+1. run `npm link` in your project directory.
+1. `cd test`
+1. Test the above commands locally